Micro and nanoscale heat transfer

 Large companies: ST Microelectronics, Thales RT.

 Small and Medium Businesses: CSI, PicoSun, NanoTest, Kelvin NanoTechnology, Conpart AS.

-Master students are listed only in the Directory of the Centre.
+Master students or interns present at CETHIL for limited duration are listed only in the Directory of the Centre.